szczynk/blog/content/using-openmx-on-google-compute-engine.md

 >
 >Lots of notes huh?
 I'm sorry, I'm afraid your calculations and data are lost

+### Optional : Adding and formating a non-boot disk to your VM

+when the boot disk starts to full, you can add a non-boot disk to your VM

+1. Go to the [VM instances](https://console.cloud.google.com/compute/instances) page.
+2. Check the box and click the name of the instance where you want to add a disk.
+3. On the **VM instance details** page, click **Edit**.
+4. Under **Additional disks**, click **Add new disk**.
+5. Specify a name for the disk, configure the disk's properties, and select **Blank** as the **Source type**.
+6. Click **Done** to complete the disk's configuration.
+7. Click **Save** to apply your changes to the instance and add the new disk.
+8. Click the **SSH** button next to the instance that has the new attached disk.
+The browser opens a terminal connection to the VM.
+9. In the terminal, use the `lsblk` command to list the disks that are attached to your instance and find the disk that you want to format and mount.

+    ```shell
+    sudo lsblk

+    sda       8:0    0    10G  0 disk
+    ├─sda1    8:1    0   9.9G  0 part /
+    ├─sda14   8:14   0     4M  0 part
+    └─sda15   8:15   0   106M  0 part /boot/efi
+    sdb       8:16   0    10G  0 disk
+    ```

+    In this example, sdb is the device name for the new blank persistent disk.

+10. Format the disk using the [`mkfs` tool](http://manpages.ubuntu.com/manpages/xenial/man8/mkfs.8.html).
+This command **deletes** all data from the specified disk, so make sure that you specify the disk device correctly.

+    ```shell
+    sudo mkfs.ext4 -m 0 -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/sdb
+    ```

+11. Create a directory that serves as the mount point for the new disk on the VM.
+You can use any directory.
+The following example creates a directory under `/mnt/disks/`.

+    ```shell
+    sudo mkdir -p /mnt/disks/openmx
+    ```

+12. Use the [`mount` tool](http://manpages.ubuntu.com/manpages/xenial/man8/mount.8.html) to mount the disk to the instance, and enable the `discard` option:

+    ```shell
+    sudo mount -o discard,defaults /dev/sdb /mnt/disks/openmx
+    ```

+    ><NoteBlockquote></NoteBlockquote>
+    >You can mount /dev/sdb to any directory you want.

+13. Configure read and write permissions on the disk.
+For this example, grant write access to the disk for all users.

+    ```shell
+    sudo chmod a+w /mnt/disks/openmx
+    ```

+14. Configuring automatic mounting on VM restart by Add the disk to your `/etc/fstab` file, so that the disk automatically mounts again when the VM restarts.
+On Linux operating systems, the device name can change with each reboot, but the device UUID always points to the same volume, even when you move disks between systems.

+    Create a backup of your current `/etc/fstab` file.

+    ```shell
+    sudo cp /etc/fstab /etc/fstab.backup
+    ```

+15. Use the `blkid` command to list the UUID for the disk.

+    ```shell
+    sudo blkid /dev/sdb
+    ```

+    for example output of `blkid` command

+    ```shell
+    /dev/sdb: UUID="c76cb476-9438-42e4-a31a-2bf428a42043" TYPE="ext4"
+    ```

+16. Open the `/etc/fstab` file in a text editor and create an entry that includes the UUID.

+    ```shell
+    sudo nano /etc/fstab
+    ```

+    add this line after last line.

+    ```shell
+    UUID=UUID_VALUE /mnt/disks/openmx ext4 discard,defaults,nofail 0 2
+    ```

+    Replace the following:
+        - UUID_VALUE: the UUID of the disk, listed in the output of the previous step

+17. Use the `cat` command to verify that your `/etc/fstab` entries are correct:

+    ```shell
+    cat /etc/fstab
+    ```

+    for example output of `cat` command

+    ```shell
+    LABEL=cloudimg-rootfs /  ext4 defaults 0 1
+    LABEL=UEFI /boot/efi vfat umask=0077 0 1
+    UUID="c76cb476-9438-42e4-a31a-2bf428a42043" /mnt/disks/openmx ext4 discard,defaults,nofail 0 2
+    ```

+    If you detach this disk or create a snapshot from the boot disk for this VM, edit the /etc/fstab file and remove the entry for this disk.
+Even with MOUNT_OPTION set to nofail or nobootwait, keep the /etc/fstab file in sync with the devices that are attached to your VM and remove these entries before you create your boot disk snapshot or detach the disk.

 ## Setting up desktop environment on Compute Engine

 In my humble opinion, life is hard without desktop environment so let's set up Chrome Remote Desktop